seancdavis/sapwood-classic/docs/02-getting_started/02-production_environment.md

 $ sudo vim /etc/nginx/sites-enabled/sapwood
 ```

-You'll want to change the following line to reflect the domain name you're going to use.
-Then uncomment the line (remove the `#`).
+You'll want to change and uncomment the following line to reflect the domain name you're going to use.

 [file:/etc/nginx/sites-enabled/sapwood]

 ```nginx
 # server_name cms.yourdomain.com;
 ```

+> This is the domain name to the builder portion of the app, NOT a site you're going to create using Sapwood.

 Restart nginx.